Justintime50/nginx-php-docker/README.md

 ## Docker Tags

-- `latest` - uses the latest release of PHP-FPM Alpine & Nginx.
+- `latest` - uses the latest explicitly requested release on the PHP Alpine track.
 - `7.4` - uses the latest release on the PHP 7.4 Alpine track.
 - `7.3` - uses the latest release on the PHP 7.3 Alpine track.
 - `7.2` - uses the latest release on the PHP 7.2 Alpine track.